 With truly global coverage and easily replicated setup, it is ideally suited to provide mobile communication services for the military, broadcast, government and disaster recovery sectors.
 “The Swarm45 is a Global Xpress terminal that supports BGAN-style ease of use in an airline carry-on form factor.
 It aligns extremely well with government users’ demand for flexible and reliable global service,” Steve Gizinski, VP, Special Programs, U.S. Government Business Unit, Inmarsat, Inc.

-The Swarm45 comes complete with low-profile mount or it can be supplied with a tripod for locating on rough, uneven ground.
+The Swarm45 can be supplied with a tripod for locating on rough, uneven ground or for alternative transmission setups, such as covert deployment scenarios.
 Data rates of more than 20Mbps are achievable (service dependent) and it is packaged in a range of options including a hand carry case and backpack.